mp-se/victron-receiver/README.md

 # Flashing

 Currently I use VSCode and PlatformIO to build and flash the device.
 Pre-built binaries are available and can be flashed using esptool.
 On request more options can be added.

+An option is to use python and esptool for flashing.
+Run the commands from the root directory for this project.

+- Install python3 from python.org
+- run> pip install esptool
+- run> python3 flash.py target port

+Example: python3 flash.py esp32s3w COM10

 # Software Setup